rjshap/AutoSharesAPI/web-api/trading-api/subscriptions/complete-phone-number-binding.md

 {% endswagger-parameter %}

 {% swagger-parameter in="header" name="Et-App-Key" required="true" type="String" %}
-This is your app’s unique key that can be retrieved from the BO Companies widget in ETNA Trader.
+This is your app’s unique key that can be retrieved from the BO Companies widget in AutoShares.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="userId" type="Integer" required="true" %}
-Internal ETNA Trader ID of the user.
+Internal AutoShares ID of the user.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="tokenId" type="Integer" required="true" %}